-To calculate the interest you’ll be charged on a daily basis when revolving a balance, simply divide your APR by 365 and voilà, you’ve got it.
-In other words, if your APR is 15%, you’ll be charged interest on your outstanding balance at a daily rate of 0.041%.
-Your outstanding balance includes any interest that was previously assessed.
-That means you pay interest today on not only your principal balance, but also the interest you were assessed yesterday, the day before that, etc.
+For example, if your APR is 15%, you’ll be charged interest on your outstanding balance at a daily rate of 0.41%.
+Your outstanding balance includes any unpaid interest that was previously assessed.
+In other words, a credit card’s interest rate applies not only to your principal balance, but also to the interest you were assessed yesterday, the day before that, etc.

-Finance charges are therefore applied to your average daily balance over the course of a billing period.
-In other words, if you have an existing balance and continue to make purchases throughout the month, the amount that incurs finances charges will be greater than the original balance held at the beginning of the billing period.
+Furthermore, credit card interest applies to your average daily balance over the course of a billing period.
+So if you have a balance to begin the billing period and continue to make purchases throughout the month, the amount that incurs finances charges will be greater than the original balance.

-So, let’s see what we can do to set the record straight, starting with a practical example.
+So let’s try to set the record straight, starting with a practical example.

-Say that you didn’t pay your last month’s bill in full and you owe $500 when your next month’s credit card statement becomes available on June 1st.
-While you may have until June 30th, for example, to submit a payment before it’s considered late, interest will be assessed based on the average daily balance in the interim.
-In other words, the amount that you owe will increase with each passing day.
+Say you didn’t pay your last monthly bill in full and owe $500 when your next month’s credit card statement becomes available on June 1.
+While you may have until June 30 to submit a payment before it’s considered late, interest will be assessed based on the average daily balance in the interim.
+That means the amount you owe will increase with each passing day.

-So, even if you pay off the full $500 balance by the due date (June 30th in this example), you’ll still owe money for the daily finance charges that this $500 balance incurred since June 1st.
-As a result, when your new bill becomes available on July 1st, your balance will be equal to the finance charges incurred the previous month.
-If you do not pay this amount, you will incur interest on interest and will continue to do so until you have paid two consecutive bills in full and therefore regain your grace period.
+So even if you pay off the full $500 balance by the due date (June 30 in this example), you’ll still owe money for the interest charged daily since June 1.
+As a result, when your new bill becomes available on July 1, your balance will be equal to the interest you racked up the previous month.
+If you do not pay this amount, you will incur interest on interest and will continue to do so until you have paid two consecutive bills in full, regaining your grace period.